 The middle school years are a great time to get excited about science.
-Now you can start doing in-depth thinking on your own as you develop a science project about a topic that interests you.
+Now you can start doing the in-depth thinking on your own as you develop a science project about a topic that interests you.

 All projects should use experimentation to answer a testable question.
 In other words, use the scientific method.
 But don’t worry—it’s not as hard as it sounds!